Biodiversity

 Sections 98 to 101 and Schedule 14 to the Environment Act 2021 (EA 2021) contain the relevant provisions for BNG.
 EA 2021, s 98, which came into force on 12 February 2024, provides that ‘Schedule 14 makes provision for biodiversity gain to be a condition of planning permission in England’.

-Paragraph 2 of Schedule 7A Part 1 to the Town and Country Planning Act 1990 (TCPA 1990) introduces the concept of a ‘biodiversity gain objective’.
+Paragraph 2 of Schedule 7A, Part 1 to the Town and Country Planning Act 1990 (TCPA 1990) introduces the concept of a ‘biodiversity gain objective’.

-The biodiversity gain objective is to be treated as having been met in relation to development for which planning permission is granted if:
+TCPA 1990, Sch 7A Pt 1, para 2(1) provides that the biodiversity gain objective is met in relation to development for which planning permission is granted if the biodiversity value attributable to the development

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.